A lot or a little?

 Is it any good?

+Narrated by acclaimed actor Jim Broadbent, this delightful movie is vividly colored and features Jeffers' signature typography in the boy's village.
 Jeffers' books are all wonderful, but you never know if an adaptation is going to accurately capture what makes a book so memorable.
 Luckily for fans of Jeffers' picture books, Lost and Found is a lovely little animated adventure about a boy and the penguin that mysteriously shows up on his doorstep one day.
-Narrated by acclaimed actor Jim Broadbent, the movie is vividly colored and features Jeffers' signature typography in the boy's village.

 This is ultimately a story about the two main characters' feelings.
 As in the book, there is no direct dialogue, only narration.
 This allows the viewer to focus on the boy and the penguin's expressions and gestures and to see how their journey is not simply about getting to the South Pole but about something deeper -- finding a home and a true friend.
-Short and sweet, this adorable movie should delight kids and adults alike.
+Short and sweet, this adorable movie will appeal to kids and adults alike.

 Families can talk about the message of this story.
 What does the boy realize when he drops off the penguin at the South Pole?